SPC Group: History

 In 1945, Hur Chang-sung started a small confectionery outfit named Sangmidang.
 In 1959 the business was renamed to Samlip.
 A couple of years later, Samlip began to produce bread and biscuits.
-His business was aligned with the government policies.
-Their first product was a cream filled pastry.
+His business was aligned with government policies.
+Their first product was a cream-filled pastry.
 Samlip's quality was high for sales in US military camps.
-In the late 1960s, there were many competitors including Koryo Dang Bakery, Tae Geuk Dang and New York Bakery.
+In the late 1960s, there were many competitors including Koryo Dang Bakery, Tae Geuk Dang, and New York Bakery.
 In 1972, Hur set up another arm called Shany to specialize in High-end cakes.
-Eventually, Hur's son, Hur Young-in oversaw Shany's operation and took over Samlip group.
+Eventually, Hur's son, Hur Young-in oversaw Shany's operation and took over the Samlip group.

 Labour-related issues

 Employment of bakers

 In September 2017, SPC was found to have illegally dispatched 5,000 bakers who were hired through partner firms by the Ministry of Employment and Labor (MOEL).
 These bakers were instructed directly by SPC Group.
 Such employment practices usually helped the company involved to reduce hiring costs as they would not need to give these dispatched labor benefits such as paid vacation or health insurance.
 MOEL directed SPC Group to employ the bakers directly, but As of as of 2022, the group has yet to resolve the issue, having not implemented an agreement under which the 5,000 bakers would be employed by a 51-percent-owned subsidiary.